 Red items when present indicate controversial ingredients

 |Estimated Nutrient Content|

-The fifth ingredient is green-lipped mussel.
+The sixth ingredient is green-lipped mussel.
 Mussels are clam-like animals notably rich in glucosamine and omega-3 fatty acids, nutrients proven to support long-term joint health.

-The sixth ingredient is carrageenan, a gelatin-like thickening agent extracted from seaweed.
-Although carrageenan has been used as a food additive for hundreds of years, there does appear to be some recent controversy regarding its long term biological safety.
+The next ingredient is carrageenan is a gelatin-like thickening agent extracted from seaweed.
+Although carrageenan has been used as a food additive for hundreds of years, there appears to be some recent controversy regarding its long term biological safety.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.